MathiAs2Pique/Fivem-Proxy-Install.sh/README.md

 1. Download the script
 2. Make it executable: `chmod +x fivem-proxy-install.sh`
 3. Run it: `./fivem-proxy-install.sh`
+4. If you're using CloudFlare, you may need to include cloudflare.conf from your nginx.conf, in order to get the real players IP addresses.

 ## Usage
 1. Follow the instructions